suralabs/sura-framework/README.md

 <a name="installing-sura"></a>
 ### Installing Sura

-It's recommended that you use [Composer](https://getcomposer.org/) to install Slim.
+It's recommended that you use [Composer](https://getcomposer.org/) to install Sura.

 ```bash
 $ composer require sura/sura:^0.1.0